theory/justatheory/content/post/management/flex-your-biceps.md

 ---
 title: "Flex Your BICEPS"
-date: 2019-01-26T21:18:51Z
+date: 2019-01-30T18:23:22Z
-lastMod: 2019-01-26T21:18:51Z
+lastMod: 2019-01-30T18:23:22Z
 description: What do creative professionals value in their jobs?
+More than perks, it's about the product of the work.
 tags: [Management, Culture, Work, BICEPS, Paloma Medina]
 type: post
 draft: true
 ---

 I've been thinking a lot about what creative professionals want and expect out of their jobs.
-It's not just about compensation, benefits, and perks.
-Most of us can't work for free, and we all need health insurance.
-That is, we require certain base features of a job, the absolute minimum for even considering
+We require certain base features of a job, the absolute minimum for even considering employment:
-employment:

 *   Fair, livable compensation for the work
 *   Comprehensive, low maintenance, effective benefits (especially health care)